ccb012100/playlister/api/README.md

 ## CQRS

-The app generally follows the Command Query Responsibility Segregation (CQRS) pattern (though Commands sometimes return values), but it _does_ not use [MediatR](https://github.com/jbogard/MediatR), which adds to much abstraction/indirection for my tastes.
+The app generally follows the Command Query Responsibility Segregation (CQRS) pattern (though Commands sometimes return values), but it does _not_ use [MediatR](https://github.com/jbogard/MediatR), which adds too much abstraction/indirection for my tastes.

 ## JSON serialization